Does hot QCD have a conformal manifold in the chiral limit?

 At sufficiently high $T$, perturbative evaluations of some quantities are trustworthy; see e.g.~Refs.~\cite{Gross:1980br,KapustaGale201102}.
 They imply that chiral symmetry is restored and there is a mass gap for all $\theta_B$~\cite{Roberge:1986mm}.
 Roberge and Weiss~\cite{Roberge:1986mm} pointed out a first-order phase transition at $\theta_B=\pi$.
 This is associated with discrete symmetry breaking at $\theta_B=\pi$,

 which needs to quotient out $(\Z_2)_{\calC\calS}$ for $N_f=2$.
 The order operator is $\rho_B$ with

-In this high-$T$ gapped phase, continuous chiral symmetry flows to an emergent $2$-form $U(1)$ symmetry~\cite{Gaiotto:2014kfa} and the 3D anomaly~\eqref{eq:SPT_3D} is matched via symmetry transmutation~\cite{Seiberg:2025bqy}; we explain this high-$T$ IR effective theory in the Supplementary Material~\ref{sec:high_T_EFT}.
+In this high-$T$ gapped phase, continuous chiral symmetry flows to an emergent $2$-form $U(1)$ symmetry~\cite{Gaiotto:2014kfa} and the 3D anomaly~\eqref{eq:SPT_3D} is matched via symmetry transmutation~\cite{Seiberg:2025bqy}; we explain this high-$T$ IR effective theory in the Supplemental Material~\ref{sec:high_T_EFT}.

-In summary, chiral symmetry is broken in the low-$T$ phase and restored in the high-$T$ phase, while the discrete symmetry at $\theta_B=\pi$ is broken \footnote{ If a CFT matching the symmetry and the anomaly existed, a second-order transition at $\theta_B=\pi$ without symmetry breaking would have a chance to occur at relatively lower $T$ in the high-$T$ phase~\cite{Xu:2011sj,Yonekura:2019vyz,Nishimura:2019umw,Kobayashi:2023ajk}; see the Supplemental Material~\ref{sec:anomalons} for some comments.} in the high-$T$ phase and restored in the low-$T$ phase.
+In summary, chiral symmetry is broken in the low-$T$ phase and restored in the high-$T$ phase, while the discrete symmetry at $\theta_B=\pi$ is broken \footnote{ If a CFT matching the symmetry and anomaly existed, a second-order transition at $\theta_B=\pi$ without symmetry breaking could occur at lower $T$ in the high-$T$ phase~\cite{Xu:2011sj,Yonekura:2019vyz,Nishimura:2019umw,Kobayashi:2023ajk}; see the Supplemental Material~\ref{sec:anomalons} for comments.} in the high-$T$ phase and restored in the low-$T$ phase.
 This complementarity of symmetry realizations is a fingerprint of mixed anomalies.

 {\bf Consistent phase diagrams.} The low-$T$ and high-$T$ phases are separated by a critical line $\theta_B \mapsto T_c(\theta_B)$.
-Motivated by recent lattice results~\cite{Cuteri:2021ikv,Dini:2021hug,Nakamura:2022abk,Zhang:2022kzb,Zhang:2024ldl,Zhang:2025vns,Klinger:2025xxb,DAmbrosio:2025ldv}, we postulate that this line generically consists of natural second-order points.
-The IR physics of a natural critical point is a 3D CFT whose neutral sector under the symmetry~\eqref{eq:3D_IR_symmetry} has precisely one relevant primary scalar operator $\calO_{E}$, to which the $T$ perturbation flows.
+Motivated by recent lattice results~\cite{Cuteri:2021ikv,Dini:2021hug,Nakamura:2022abk,Zhang:2022kzb,Zhang:2024ldl,Zhang:2025vns,Klinger:2025xxb,DAmbrosio:2025ldv,Klinger:2026pbe}, we postulate that this line generically consists of natural second-order points with emergent scale invariance.
+The IR physics of such a natural critical point is a 3D unitary CFT whose neutral sector under the symmetry~\eqref{eq:3D_IR_symmetry} has precisely one relevant primary scalar operator $\calO_{E}$, to which the $T$ perturbation flows.
 The operator $\rho_B$ also flows to $\calO_{E}$ at $\theta_B \neq 0,\pi$, or at $\theta_B = 0,\pi$ if spontaneous symmetry breaking~\eqref{eq:broken_Z2} occurs.
-Such 3D CFTs should be unitary by our earlier argument.

 The 't Hooft anomaly~\eqref{eq:SPT_3D} prohibits the critical line from flowing to a single CFT for all $\theta_B$.
 First, to produce the behavior~\eqref{eq:anomaly_3D}, the IR physics must change as we smoothly vary $\theta_B$ to $\theta_B+2\pi$.
 Second, it must differ at $\theta_B=0$ and $\pi$, since these points have the same symmetry but distinct anomalies.
 Therefore, the IR physics must change from $\theta_B=0$ to $\theta_B=\pi$, either abruptly or gradually.
 Abrupt changes correspond to phase transitions at special $\theta_B$, like in the high-$T$ phase.
 Gradual changes, as in the low-$T$ phase, correspond to smooth variations of the CFT data along the critical line.